the-turing-way/the-turing-way/project_management/second_newsletter.md

 * Kirstie will be at the [Turing Lecture: Open source influences on technology innovation](https://www.turing.ac.uk/events/turing-lecture-open-source-influences-technology-innovation) at The Royal Society of Medicine, London on 27 February 2019

 * Most of the Turing Way team will be at the [Software Sustainability Insitute's Collaborations Workshop](https://www.software.ac.uk/cw19) in Loughborough 1 - 3 April 2019.
-We hope to see many of you there for the launch of our handbook!
+We hope to see many of you there for [the launch demo](https://software.ac.uk/blog/2019-02-21-inspiring-demos-are-waiting-you-collaborations-workshop-2019) of our handbook!

 We would still love you to share your tips, tricks and gotchas with the Turing Way community!